 Can I Legally Work While My Application for Adjustment of Status Based on Marriage is Pending?

-If you or your spouse is attempting to get permanent resident or “green card” status in the United States, you should be prepared for a relatively lengthy procedure of answering preliminary forms, being needed to interview with United States Citizenship and Immigration Services (USCIS), and waiting for months to find out if your application has been approved.
-In the course of this waiting period, the non-citizen applicant has the chance to lawfully work in the United States.
-This provides the couple with some peace of mind that both spouses can work to bring in a stable and livable income.
-Due to the fact that the procedure of applying for adjustment of status based upon marriage is complexed, it is important to seek the advice of an experienced immigration lawyer if you have any questions or concerns.
+If you or your spouse is attempting to obtain permanent resident or “green card” status in the United States, you should be prepared for a fairly extensive procedure of completing preliminary forms, being needed to interview with United States Citizenship and Immigration Services (USCIS), and waiting for months to find out if your application has been approved.
+In the course of this waiting period, the non-citizen applicant has the possibility to legally work in the United States.
+This provides the couple with some comfort that both spouses can work to bring in a steady and livable income.
+Due to the fact that the process of applying for adjustment of status based on marriage is complexed, it is important to seek the guidance of a knowledgeable immigration attorney if you have any questions or concerns.

 How Do I Apply for Work Authorization?

 When you fill out the required forms to adjust your status based on marriage, you may also fill out form I-765.
 This form is an application for an Employment Authorization Document (EAD).
 This form is filled out at the same time that you fill out the application to adjust status.
 If your Form I-765 is approved, then the EAD will enable you to work legally in the United States while your application to adjust status is pending approval by USCIS.
 If you have not received a response from USCIS within ninety days of applying for adjustment of status based on marriage, then your I-765 will automatically be approved, and you can begin working using your EAD card.
 The EAD card will look similar to what a green card will look like, however, once you receive your green card, you will have to surrender the EAD card.